zaphosting/docs/docs/vserver-linux-gitlab.md

 ---
 id: vserver-linux-gitlab
-title: "VPS: Installation of GitLab"
+title: "VPS: Install GitLab on Linux"
-description: Information on how to set up GitLab on your Linux Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to set up GitLab on your Linux VPS from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install GitLab
 services:
   - vserver
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';
 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction